Want to Feel Better About Your Finances? Get Buckets.

 Bucket #2: “The Mid-Range” (2-10 Years)

+Once the lay-up bucket is covered, we can move a little further from the basket with a little more confidence.
 This bucket should not have too much cash due to the dangers of inflation over time, but the risks you are taking here should be carefully understood.
 Liquidity should still be a priority in case your situation changes.
-You should have access to these funds to remain flexible.
+You should have access to these funds to remain flexible as your life evolves.

 • Invested to ensure your money’s purchasing power keeps up with inflation